The Fair Housing Act covers apartments, mobile homes, condos, houses and vacant lots that will be used for housing.

 It is designed to protect buyers and renters of property from discrimination by landlords, sellers or financial institutions.
 It makes it unlawful and illegal for those entities to refuse to sell, rent or provide funding for a dwelling based on factors such as race, color, religion and sex.

-In the rental realm, unfair treatment and discrimination may occur in ways such as:
+In the homebuying and rental processes, unfair treatment and discrimination may occur in ways such as:

-• Refusing to rent to specific people, including minority communities
+- Refusing to rent or sell to specific people, including minority communities and families with children

-• Denying facilities or other benefits and amenities to specific people or families with children
+- Denying facilities or other benefits and amenities to renters or buyers in protected classes

 Additional protections under state and local fair housing laws